IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

 unknown, the if_speed and if_txspeed options MUST NOT be used;
 if the receive speed is unknown, the if_speed and if_rxspeed options MUST NOT be used.

+{: indent='8'}
+if_iana_tzname:
+: The if_iana_tzname
+  option is a UTF-8 string that indicates the [IANA time zone database](https://www.iana.org/time-zones) timezone name for the IANA database timezone in which the interface is located.
+{: vspace='0'}

+Examples: "Africa/Nairobi", "Asia/Kolkata", "America/Sao_Paulo",
+"Europe/Berlin".

 ## Enhanced Packet Block {#section_epb}